-Professor in marketing, marketing management, advertising, public relations, digital marketing, nonprofit marketing, consumer behavior, business ethics, and business communication.
-Received the 2016 Excellence in Teaching Award from the Walla Walla University School of Business.
+Professor of marketing, marketing management, advertising, public relations, writing for public relations, digital marketing, nonprofit marketing, consumer behavior, business ethics, and business communication.
+Recipient of the 2016 Excellence in Teaching Award from the Walla Walla University School of Business.

 Graduated from Whitman College in 1990 with a bachelor of arts degree in history (medieval emphasis).
 Member, Phi Beta Kappa.

-Have traveled to every state and nearly every province in North America.
-Worked as a crew member for two summers on a commercial fishing boat out of Dillingham, Alaska.
-Have also traveled to Germany, Austria, the United Kingdom, and various countries in Africa.
+Worked as a crew member on a commercial fishing boat out of Dillingham, Alaska.
 Was privileged to conduct a video interview with His Excellency Dr. Kenneth Kaunda, who became the first president of independent Zambia in 1964 and continued to lead that country until 1997.
-He was one of the strongest opponents of apartheid and later spoke at the the funeral of Nelson Mandela—his last public speech.
+He was one of the strongest opponents of apartheid and later spoke at the the funeral of Nelson Mandela.

 Personal Motto: Leave things better than you found them.